pyodide/pyodide/docs/development/abi.md

 tar -xf emcc-4.0.6_nightly-2025-02-01.tar.bz2 --directory=$RUSTLIB
 ```

-Note that this is all necessary _even if_ the crate you are building is build
+Note that this is all necessary _even if_ the crate uses `-Cpanic=abort` because
-with `-Cpanic=abort` because the Rust standard library is not built with
+the Rust standard library is not built with `-Cpanic=abort` and so there will be
-`-Cpanic=abort` and so you will encounter linker errors due to pulling in
+linker errors due to pulling in symbols from the standard library that use the
-symbols from the standard library that use the wrong unwinding ABI.
+wrong unwinding ABI.

 ## ABI sensitive flags